sourcegraph/about/content/blogposts/2023/cody-vscode-0-8-release.md

 Here’s what’s new in v0.8, and a few of the improvements we’ve made since the [June release](https://about.sourcegraph.com/blog/cody-in-sourcegraph-5-1).

-See [here](https://github.com/sourcegraph/cody/releases/tag/vscode-v0.8.0) for the full v0.8 changelog.
+See [here](https://github.com/sourcegraph/cody/releases/tag/vscode-v0.8.0) for the full v0.8 release notes.

 ### Improved autocomplete